LefanHu/MasterQuoter/README.md

 # Description
-The MasterQuoter is a discord bot made for the master-quoters and the masturbators.
+The MasterQuoter is a discord bot made for the master-quoters and the master baiters

 ## Usage